You can learn about the terms used in these questions and answers from our glossary.

 There is one pair at Ophir about 20 km away and another at Mount Canobolas, about 30 km away.
 There are occasional visits by strange falcons at the nest, presumably checking out the Concrete Hilton (tower nickname) to see if it is vacant.

-The aims of the project are, firstly, to study the behaviour of a peregrine family, particularly during the breeding season, and, secondly, to analyse its diet through images taken of prey brought into the nest box.
-Data collection ended in August 2021 and will now be analysed and papers written.
-However, the cameras will remain operational throughout the year to provide an educational focus about peregrines and their behaviour.
+The aims of the project are, firstly, to study the behaviour of a peregrine family throughout the year, but particularly during the breeding season, and, secondly, to analyse its diet through images taken of prey brought into the nest box.
+Data collection on behaviour ended in January 2022 and is ongoing for diet.
+Dr Cilla Kinross is now analysing the data and writing papers for publication.

 The nest, ledge and tower cams are Axis models.
 The model numbers are: